Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 How to Make Box Stuffing Taste Great

-While we've included a recipe below, the beauty of starting with boxed stuffing mix is that you can really make it your own!
+While we’ve included a recipe below, the beauty of starting with boxed stuffing mix is that you can really make it your own!
+Because boxed stuffings come in different sizes, know that this recipe is super forgiving and can absolutely be doubled (or even tripled) as needed!

 Must-Have Ingredients for Semi-Homemade Stuffing: